Jlemieux-afk/configure-ad/README.md

 </table>
 </br>
 <h2> Summary </h2>
-<p>With the new AD DC configured, a company or group can now add users/admins to be able to log into local machines through remote desktop protocol.
-Anyone added to the Domain Admins group is able to configure or add people for the entire domain; anyone else added as will have access to the local machines for computing and can be given sperate access based on company needs and departments.
+<p>With this AD DC configuration, a company or group can now add users/admins that can log into local machines or VMs through remote desktop protocol.
+Domain Admins group have access to server and local machines with the same log in, and are able to configure or add new users, and change permissions for the domain; anyone else added will have access to the local machines, not the server, for computing and can be given sperate access based on company needs and departments.
 Computers and other connected devices can be added to the _computers folder when they need to be provisioned for remote access of server files on the AC DC.
-Files can be created as well on the server to be shared based on group or specific permissions given.
-An example of this could be an Human Rescourse folder that holds company policies that need to be available to all employees i.e. PTO requirements, Company Healthcare, 401K, ETC.
+Files and folders can also be created by Domain Admins on the server to be shared based on group or specific permissions.
+An example of this could be an Human Rescourse folder that holds company policies that need to be available to all employees, but can only be edited by the HR department i.e. PTO Policy, Company Healthcare, 401K, ETC.